-The activities supported by FP7 will be funded through a range of "Funding schemes" as specified in Annex III of FP7.
+The activities supported by FP7 will be funded through a range of 'Funding schemes' as specified in Annex III of the Framework Programme decision.
 These schemes will be used, either alone or in combination, to fund actions implemented throughout the Framework Programme.
-The funding schemes used for the research objectives identified in this Work Programme are the following:
+The funding schemes used for the research objectives identified in this work programme are the following: